keyboardAnt/distributed-speculative-inference/README.md

 The code used in the paper "[Distributed Speculative Inference of Large Language Models](https://arxiv.org/abs/2405.14105)" (arXiv, May 2024).

+The library includes four experiments:
+1. Estimating the acceptance rate of off-the-shelf LLMs
+2. Estimating the forward latency of off-the-shelf LLMs
+3. Estimating the speedup of DSI (compared to SI and non-SI) by measuring wall time, based on 1 and 2
+4. Estimating the speedup of DSI (compared to SI and non-SI) by measuring time units

 ## Installation

 Either use the devcontainer (recommended) or